 Cooking classes, access to benefits and healthy groceries are just some of the ways Feeding America is helping seniors facing hunger.

-A growing number of seniors are living longer, staying active and pursuing their interests, goals and dreams with uncommon vigor.
+A growing number of seniors are living longer, staying active and pursuing their interests, goals, and dreams with uncommon vigor.
 However, more than 5 million seniors in America are facing hunger – a number that’s projected to double by 2050.
 Without consistent access to healthy food, many older Americans won’t be able to appreciate their golden years.

 During May, Older Americans Month, Feeding America is spreading the word about senior hunger.
 As a leading provider of food assistance to seniors in the United States, Feeding America has witnessed an increased need for meals among older Americans and has made its largest investment to date in the development of senior hunger relief strategies and programs.
-This effort is made possible by the support of our partners.
+This effort is made possible through the support of our partners.

 In 2016, Enterprise Rent-A-Car Foundation committed a $15 million donation to Feeding America, of which $12 million was designated for investments in senior hunger initiatives.
 This is the largest donation of its kind in Feeding America’s history.
-A portion of the funds are supporting Feeding America food banks as they seek to solve senior hunger in their communities and share best practices related to these efforts across the Feeding America network.
+A portion of the funds is supporting Feeding America food banks as they seek to solve senior hunger in their communities and share best practices related to these efforts across the Feeding America network.
 Other generous partners have also demonstrated their commitment to seniors in need.
 In honor of Older Americans Month, Consumer Cellular has donated more than 2.5 million meals to Feeding America to help seniors and families struggling with hunger.

 With investments from key partners, Feeding America food banks have developed creative and impactful programs that offer seniors the food they need to stay healthy and strong.
 Following are a few of the innovative senior hunger-relief programs established across the nation.